mlibrary/about-leverpress/src/content/stories/2024-08-05-impact-of-lever-press-titles.md

 “Teach undergraduate music history and want to open up other options to my students for class readings.” (*[Open Access Musicology, Volume One](https://doi.org/10.3998/mpub.12063224)*)

-“I am faculty and a dean in the humanities, so I am always looking for ways to help my faculty shift their perspective and better communicate what we do to our campus and the community.” (*[Extraordinary Partnerships: How the Arts and Humanities are Transforming America](https://doi.org/10.3998/mpub.11649046)*)

 “My 6th graders are researching and teaching about some artists in the Harlem Renaissance, and I wanted to find folks who could connect with my students and share their wisdom and expertise.” (*[South End Shout: Boston’s Forgotten Music Scene in the Jazz Age](https://doi.org/10.3998/mpub.12735924)*)

 ##### Responsive to needs of libraries and their institutions